hemda74/Autism-Detection-Through-Brain-f-MRI/README.md

-# Autism-Detection-Through-Brain-f-MRI
+# Autism-Detection-Through-AQ10 Test
-Predictive Model that Extract and Study Features From ABIDE Dataset to get Information of the Brain to Identify the Presence or Absence one of the Most Aggressive Type of ASD Disorders (Autism).
-The Project Consists of two Approaches; one of which diagnoses ASD using the CPAC preprocessed MRI scans, while the second approach uses ANTS preprocessed 2D image of the MRI scans.
+Predictive Model that Uses Machine Learning Models To predict ASD using "Autistic Spectrum Disorder Screening Data for Adult And Toddels" public dataset from the
+UCI repository